Documentation Index

 Overview

-This guide describes how to deploy the Poolside AI platform on a GPU workstation or server host.
+This guide describes how to deploy the Poolside platform on a GPU workstation or server host.
 The installation supports both online and air-gapped environments.
 Installation time typically takes less than 30 minutes when the installation bundle is cached on the host.
-The Poolside platform includes:- Chat model (Malibu): Quantized/compressed to run on 2x RTX 6000 GPUs
+The Poolside platform includes:- Agent and chat model: Laguna family

 - Poolside Console: Browser-based interface for managing models, configuring agents and integrations, controlling access, and monitoring usage